AndrewEllis93/Print-Tuning-Guide/V2_Gantry_Squaring/README.md

 **4)** Loosen your A/B belt tension fully.
 - This prevents the A/B belt tension from pulling the gantry out of alignment while you work on it.
+- Your belts should be fully disengaged.
+If there is still remaining tension with the idlers fully backed off, you may need to release the belt ends within the toolhead.

 - ![](Images/Gantry-ABTension.png)